phelipegm/ai-undergraduate-thesis-project/README.md

   <img src="https://github.com/phelipegm/ai-undergraduate-thesis-project/blob/master/datasets.png">
 </p>

-You can find the datasets in the following folder on Google Drive:
+You can find the datasets to use on this project in the following folder on Google Drive:

 <pre align="center">
   https://drive.google.com/drive/folders/1FP1mjFmJDFF675dEdwNDfbISxXskrTs9?usp=sharing
 </pre>

+For further information the monography can be found <a href="https://github.com/phelipegm/ai-undergraduate-thesis-project/blob/master/fake_news_classifier_project/TCC_FINAL_VERSION_PHELIPE_MARTINS.pdf">here</a>.
+Thank you!